 - The outer ring indicates the status of the entity itself

-- The inner ring indicates the status of all the lower-level entities contained within itself
+- The inner ring shows the status of all the lower-level entities contained within itself

 The inner ring helps because, for ephemeral entities like Pods, their containing entity like Nodes or Services are usually more applicable for being focal points for analysis.
-Thus seeing a colored inner ring on the node/service itself is useful.
+Thus seeing a colored inner ring on the node/service is helpful.

-The following example shows a node that has a critical CPU load on itself, while at the same time, one of the pods hosted on it is experiencing CPU Throttle.
+The following example shows a node with a critical CPU load on itself while at the same time, one of the pods hosted on it is experiencing CPU Throttle.

 Note: we are merging the two tabs into one in an upcoming release

-A user can pull up the KPI dashboard for each entity in focus by clicking “Show KPI”.
+Users can pull up the KPI dashboard for each entity in focus by clicking “Show KPI”.
 Asserts has curated a library of Grafana dashboards.
-Each entity type has its own dashboard, so we have a dashboard for Cluster, NodeGroups, Nodes, Pods, Services et al.
+Each entity type has its own dashboard, so we have a dashboard for Cluster, NodeGroups, Nodes, Pods, Services, et al.

 Within the same entity type, say Service, if we know the service type, say

-Nginx, we also have a specific dashboard for that service type.
+Nginx, we also have a popular community Grafana dashboard for that service type.